Doubling tree cover in the parish over the next 10 years

 - Identifying places where we can plant trees (see How to do a survey for reLEAF)

-- Organising and running tree planting events
+- Joining one of our tree planting events

-- Looking after the trees
+- Looking after young trees by watering them

 - Engaging with our community groups, schools, residents, land owners and businesses